Digital Development

 - thinking carefully about content and use of language as well as design and code

-- focusing super-hard on performance -
+- focusing super-hard on performance - particularly in an environmental/energy/carbon context

 Examples of our work

-Change the Story (2020)
+Change the Story (2022)

 Careful Digital is a partner on this major EU-funded project which brings together pupils in schools across Europe to create digital stories about climate change.
 One of the outputs of the project Careful Digital are responsible for is the development of a website to celebrate those stories.
-It will allow visitors to search through and view the stories created, and hopefully be inspired to create their own stories.
+It allow visitors to search through and view the stories created, and hopefully be inspired to create their own stories.

 The Urban Science website (2019)